mas-bandwidth/gafferongames/content/post/integration_basics.md

 ## Many different integration methods exist

-A completely different option is [implicit euler](http://web.mit.edu/10.001/Web/Course_Notes/Differential_Equations_Notes/node3.html).
+And now for something completely different.
+[Implicit euler](http://web.mit.edu/10.001/Web/Course_Notes/Differential_Equations_Notes/node3.html).
 This method is better for simulating stiff equations that become unstable with other methods, but requires numerically solving a system of equations per-timestep.
 It's not often used in game physics.

 Another option for greater accuracy and less memory when simulating a large number of particles is [verlet integration](https://en.wikipedia.org/wiki/Verlet_integration).
 This is a second order integrator and it is also symplectic.
 There is a variant that does not require storing velocity per-particle, as it derives velocity from the two most recent position values.
 This makes collision response and position fix-up easy to implement and saves memory when you have lots of particles.

-Next is a whole family of integrators called the Runge-Kutta methods.
-The most classic of these is the Runge Kutta order 4 or simply 'RK4'.
-So named for the two German physicists who discovered it: [Carl Runge](https://en.wikipedia.org/wiki/Carl_David_Tolmé_Runge) and [Martin Kutta](https://en.wikipedia.org/wiki/Martin_Wilhelm_Kutta).
+Up next are a whole family of integrators called the Runge-Kutta methods.
+In fact, explicit euler is considered part of this family, but it also includes higher order integrators.
+The most classic of these being the Runge Kutta order 4 or simply "**RK4**".
+This family of integrators is named for the two German physicists who discovered it: [Carl Runge](https://en.wikipedia.org/wiki/Carl_David_Tolmé_Runge) and [Martin Kutta](https://en.wikipedia.org/wiki/Martin_Wilhelm_Kutta).

-These are German names so the 'g' is hard and the 'u' is a short 'oo' sound.
-I am sorry to inform but this means we are talking about the _'roon-geh koo-ta'_ method and not a _'runge cutter'_, whatever that is :)
+They are German names so the 'g' is hard and the 'u' is a short 'oo' sound.
+I am sorry to inform but this means we are talking about the _'roon-geh koo-ta'_ methods and not a _'runge cutter'_, whatever that is :)

-The RK4 is a fourth order integrator, which means its accumulated error is on the order of the fourth derivative.
-This makes it much more accurate than explicit and implicit euler which are only accurate to the first derivative, which is just a fancy way of saying they are only accurate when the rate of change is constant.
+The RK4 is a fourth order integrator, which means that its accumulated error is on the order of the fourth derivative.
+This makes it very accurate.
+Much more accurate than explicit and implicit euler which are only first order.

-I want to make an important point here about RK4.
-Although is more accurate, this is not to automatically say that RK4 is "the best", or that it is automatically better than implicit euler.
-It's much more complicated than that.
-But it's an interesting integrator and well worth studying its implementation.
+But I want to make a very important point here about RK4.
+Although it is more accurate, this is not to say that RK4 is "the best", or even that it is automatically better than implicit euler.
+It's much, much more complicated than that.
+But it is an interesting integrator and it's well worth studying its implementation.

 ## Implementing RK4